 This is a personal injury case study involving our client, Cassandra Henry *, a middle-aged woman, who was in a motor vehicle accident, and whose injuries intensely and dramatically impacted her life and her family.
 She suffered both physical and psychological injuries

-This case study uses information from the client`s settlement brief, and supporting documentation.
+This case study uses information from the client`s settlement brief and supporting documentation.

 DETAILS OF THE CAR ACCIDENT

 On the morning of March 16th, 2011 Cassandra Henry was driving her van southbound on a country road in Ontario.
-As she approached a main intersection, a commercial Ford truck, proceeding east failed to stop at the stop sign and drove right into her van causing a serious motor vehicle collision.
+As she approached the main intersection, a commercial Ford truck, proceeding east failed to stop at the stop sign and drove right into her van causing a serious motor vehicle collision.
 There was late winter snow on the roads, and later, during examination for discovery, the driver of the Ford truck (the defendant), basically admitted losing control of his vehicle in the snow and sliding straight through the stop sign.

-Cassandra had legal right of way, and she was entitled to expect that the driver of the van would stop at the stop sign as required by law.
+Cassandra had the legal right of way, and she was entitled to expect that the driver of the van would stop at the stop sign as required by law.
 There was no evidence that Cassandra contributed to the motor vehicle accident in any way.
 The defendant was clearly 100% liable.

 IMPACT OF OUR CLIENT’S INJURIES